kensnyder/react-thermals/README.md

 split.
 In React Thermals, code splitting happens naturally because components must `import` any stores they want to consume.

-React Thermals are useful for global state, state that goes across components or even state that is local to a single component.
+React Thermals is useful for a) global state, b) state that goes across components and c) state that is local to a single component.

 ### Action creators